victordibia/tjwave/README.md

 - The robot plays back the response through using the Alsa tools

 ##Hardware
-Follow the instructions in instructable_Link_goes_here to prepare your system ready to run the code.
+Follow the full set of instructions on [instructables](http://www.instructables.com/id/Build-a-Waving-Robot-Using-Watson-Services/) to prepare your TJBot ready to run the code.

 Note: You must have a servo motor connected to your Pi.